-The BBC’s latest period drama offering, Ten Pound Poms, tells a migration story set in the 1950s about a group of Brits who make a one-way trip to Australia for sun, sea and fresh opportunities.
+The '50s-set series continues to tell the migration story about a group of Brits who make a one-way trip to Australia for sun, sea and fresh opportunities – with plenty of drama and some new characters in store for its second outing.

-And the real story behind it is just as compelling as the drama.
+But is the BBC series based on a true story?
 Read on to find out everything you need to know about the real events that inspired Ten Pound Poms.

 Is Ten Pound Poms based on a true story?